Publications

 Shared partisanship dramatically increases social tie formation in a Twitter field experiment

-Mosleh*, Martel*, & Rand (forthcoming)
+Mosleh*, Martel*, & Rand (2024)

 Journal of Experimental Psychology: General